segmentio/segment-docs/src/engage/content/whatsapp.md

 ## Template approvals

 Meta must first review and approve your WhatsApp template before you can use it in a campaign.
 Meta approves most templates in under an hour, but some approvals can take up to 48 hours.
-Keep this time frame in mind if you plan to send time-sensitive templates.
+Keep this time frame in mind if you plan to send time-sensitive campaigns.

 For more on the template approval process, view [recommendations and best practices for creating WhatsApp Message Templates](https://support.twilio.com/hc/en-us/articles/360039737753-Recommendations-and-best-practices-for-creating-WhatsApp-Message-Templates){:target="_blank"}.